astronomer/docs/astro/view-logs.md

 ## View logs in the Cloud UI

 You can access scheduler, triggerer, and task logs in the Cloud UI to find the past 24 hours of logs for any Deployment on its **Logs** page.
-Logs are color-coded according to their type.

 1. In the Cloud UI, select a Workspace and then a Deployment.